rust-lang/book/src/ch15-05-interior-mutability.md

 rules at runtime.

-Choosing to catch borrowing errors at runtime rather than compile time, as we've done here, means you'd potentially be finding mistakes in your code later in the development process: possibly not until your code was deployed to production.
+Choosing to catch borrowing errors at runtime rather than compile time, as we’ve done here, means you’d potentially be finding mistakes in your code later in the development process: possibly not until your code was deployed to production.
 Also, your code would incur a small runtime performance penalty as a result of keeping track of the borrows at runtime rather than compile time.